Sam Smith: 2022–present: Gloria and Hazel Eyes

-On 25 August 2022, Smith announced that they had collaborated with German singer Kim Petras on a song titled "Unholy", with Petras calling it "the best song" she has been part of.
+On 25 August 2022, Smith announced that they had collaborated with the German singer Kim Petras on a song titled "Unholy", with Petras calling it "the best song" she has been part of.
 The first single from Smith's fourth studio album Gloria, it reached number one in the UK, the US (Smith's first US chart topper), Australia and other markets.
-The song made Smith and Petras the first openly non-binary and first openly transgender musicians, respectively, to release a song that reached No. 1 on the Billboard Hot 100.
+The song made Smith and Petras the first openly non-binary and first openly transgender musicians, respectively, to release a song that reached No. 1 on the US Billboard Hot 100.
 On 18 November, Smith released the single "Night Before Christmas", which was added to their EP The Holly & the Ivy.
 Gloria was released on 27 January 2023, garnering generally favourable reviews from critics.

 In February 2023, Smith and Petras won the Grammy Award for Best Pop Duo/Group Performance for "Unholy".
 This made Smith the first openly non-binary artist to win a Grammy, and Petras the first openly transgender artist to win a major-category Grammy.
-In April of that year, Smith embarked on the Gloria World Tour to promote the album.
+In April of that year, Smith embarked on the Gloria the Tour to promote the album.
 The concert tour visited Europe, North America, Asia, and Oceania throughout the year.
-In July 2023, Smith and Scottish DJ Calvin Harris collaborated for a second time, and released a song titled "Desire" on 28 July 2023 with Sony Music.
+In July 2023, Smith and the Scottish DJ Calvin Harris collaborated for a second time, and released a song titled "Desire" on 28 July 2023 with Sony Music.
 The song peaked at number 5 on the US Billboard Hot Dance/Electronic Songs.

-In August 2024, Smith performed at the BBC Proms at the Royal Albert Hall.
+In August 2024, Smith performed at the BBC Proms at the Royal Albert Hall in London.

+On 21 August 2026, Smith released their fifth studio album, Hazel Eyes.